Landscape PhotographyA Beginner's Introduction

 It’s possible to set your camera to A/Av mode (aperture priority) so you can keep your aperture small and let the camera sort out your shutter rate.

-The only problem is that, depending upon light, your camera may push your shutter speed slower than recommended for hand-held shots (1/60 or slower), hence why we keep banging on about a tripod.
+The only problem is that depending upon the light, your camera may push your shutter speed slower than recommended for hand-held shots (1/60th or slower), hence why we keep banging on about a tripod.
 It will keep your shot stable when the shutter runs to slower speeds.

 Depending upon what camera dial mode you are shooting in for your landscapes, apart from M (manual) then the camera will decide the ISO setting for you.
 Given the quality of modern digital sensors you can push your ISO rate up to 400 without much quality loss.
 Keep an eye on it though and don’t go above 800.